NIFTy-PPL/NIFTy/docs/source/code.rst

 NIFTy5 is :class:`~minimization.quadratic_energy.QuadraticEnergy` (with
 position-independent metric, mainly used with conjugate gradient minimization).

 For MGVI, NIFTy provides the :class:`~energy.Energy` subclass :class:`~minimization.metric_gaussian_kl.MetricGaussianKL`, which computes the sampled estimated of the KL divergence, its gradient and the Fisher metric.
 The constructor of :class:`~minimization.metric_gaussian_kl.MetricGaussianKL` requires an instance of :class:`~operators.energy_operators.StandardHamiltonian`, an operator to compute the negative log-likelihood of the problem in standardized coordinates at a given position in parameter space.
-Finally, the :class:`~operators.energy_operators.StandardHamiltonian` can be constructed from the likelihood, represented by an :class:`~operators.energy_operators.EnergyOperator` instance.
-Several commonly used forms of the likelihoods are already provided in
+Finally, the :class:`~operators.energy_operators.StandardHamiltonian`
+can be constructed from the likelihood, represented by an :class:`~operators.energy_operators.EnergyOperator` instance.
-NIFTy, such as :class:`~operators.energy_operators.GaussianEnergy`, :class:`~operators.energy_operators.PoissonianEnergy`,
-:class:`~operators.energy_operators.InverseGammaLikelihood` or :class:`~operators.energy_operators.BernoulliEnergy`, but the user
+Several commonly used forms of the likelihoods are already provided in NIFTy, such as :class:`~operators.energy_operators.GaussianEnergy`, :class:`~operators.energy_operators.PoissonianEnergy`, :class:`~operators.energy_operators.InverseGammaLikelihood` or :class:`~operators.energy_operators.BernoulliEnergy`, but the user is free to implement any likelihood customized to the problem at hand.
-is free to implement a likelihood customized to the problem at hand.
-The dome code `demos/getting_started_3.py` illustrates how to set up an energy functional for MGVI and minimize it.
+The demo code `demos/getting_started_3.py` illustrates how to set up an energy functional for MGVI and minimize it.